guidoism/escape/proposal_001.md

 ## (Local) Latency

-The latency of local effects such as scrolling, tapping, and swipping are prioritized over everything else.
+The latency of local effects such as scrolling, tapping, and swiping are prioritized over everything else.

 ## Power Efficiency